emngi/cse15l-lab-reports/lab3.md

 # Lab Report 3
 I chose the find command.
+This command searches for files within a directory of folder.
+It's very useful when searching for a specific file in a large repository.

 1. `-size` (search by file size) | [Source](http://linuxcommand.org/lc3_man_pages/find1.html)
 - This option searches for files that match the specified size.